r1pp3r-d43m0n/homelab/README.md

 - **Bro, DNS really is everything.** When something breaks mysteriously, it's almost always DNS.
 The t-shirts are true.
 Building a redundant DNS cluster taught me more about how the protocol actually works than any course.
 - **VirtioFS passthrough** requires specific kernel support — learned this the hard way after a kernel update broke mounts silently.
 Wanted to **fstab** something. 🔪 ...But I got it!
 - **Tailscale ACLs** are deceptively powerful.
 Treating access by identity rather than IP flipped how I think about network segmentation.
 Really feels like it could be the enterprise standard soon.
 - **SIEM alerting is an art.** Too broad = alert fatigue.
 Too narrow = blind spots.
-Tuning Splunk against my own lab attacks has been the most valuable hands-on security learning I've done.
+Tuning SIEMs against my own lab attacks has been the most valuable hands-on security learning I've done.
 Pairing it with Wireshark and port mapping/sniffing tools, plus applying things I've learned from online hacking labs has been super rewarding!
 - **Caddy is underrated.** Compared to nginx or Apache for a homelab reverse proxy, the automatic TLS handling alone saves so much time and so many headaches.

 ---